mspanc/jumbo/README.md

 ### Reliability

-First of all, job processing queue must be reliable even under high workloads.
+First of all, job processing queue must be reliable even under high workloads and handle all sorts of reasons for failing jobs.
+Jumbo will survive throwing terms, raising exceptions and even job processes performing seppuku by sending `Process.exit(self(), :kill)`!
-Needless to comment.

 ### Using OTP goodness as much as it is possible